Secarian/GoWDOS/src/web/NotepadA/README.txt

 `--'  `--' `-----'    `--'   `------'`--'     `--' `--'`-------' `--' `--'

 =================================================================
-NotepadA - ArOZ Online Notepad++ Like Editor
+NotepadA - WDOS Online Notepad++ Like Editor

 # Introduction
 The NotepadA provides a simple in-system programming and editing interface that looks like Notepad++.